ShailaGonzalez/ShailaGonzalez/README.md

  🔭 Currently working on Front-End and Back-End projects.

- 🌱 Acquiring skills in technologies like JavaScript, React, and Node.js.
+ 🌱 Acquiring skills in technologies like JavaScript, React, and Node.js, and etc, etc..

  👯 Looking to collaborate on open-source projects.